LiorHaim/cephdemos/README.md

 We can see we have a placement with default placement id, containing the STANDARD storage class.

-Now, we'll verify which storage classes we have in the current zone configuration, we should see a 'STANDARD' storage class which is created by default.
+Now, we'll verify which storage classes we have in the current zone configuration, we should see a STANDARD storage class which is created by default.
 This storage class is the default storage class, which means all buckets and objects created are written to it, you could see this storage class contains it's own pools.

 ```bash
 radosgw-admin zone get